fabiomattei/uddocs/_baseresources/ajaxbuttons.md

 }
 {% endhighlight %}

-As we can see the type of the button is always ajaxbutton but now we are linking a different class to this specific button: udbuttonload.
+As we can see the type of the button is always ajaxbutton but now we are linking a different class to this specific button: udbuttonoverwrite.
 This class allows UD to activate the javascript section of the button.

 We can specify the method: GET or POST.